Bilinear Interpolation Calculator

 When should I use bilinear interpolation instead of linear interpolation?

-Use linear interpolation when your data varies along a single axis between two known points.
-Use bilinear interpolation when your data is arranged on a two-dimensional grid and you need a value inside a rectangular cell.
+Use linear interpolation when your data varies along only one axis between two known points.
+Use bilinear interpolation when your data lives on a two-dimensional rectangular grid and you need a value at an interior point.

 When should I use bicubic interpolation instead?